dachiefjustice/railsgoat-cicd-lab/docs/lab-walkthrough-overview.md

 Then click the `Console Output` button:
 ![Console output](screenshots-new/exploration/12-jenkins-console-output.png)

 Scroll to the bottom.
-Notice that Jenkins is sitting on a line like `hold-open-zap-holdopen-with-railsgoat-1`:
+Notice that Jenkins is sitting on a line like `Attaching to hold-open-zap-holdopen-with-railsgoat-1`:
 ![Holding RailsGoat open](screenshots-new/exploration/13-jenkins-holding-open.png)

 This means that Jenkins is running RailsGoat for you.
 Confirm this by opening a new tab and browsing to http://localhost:3002 and you should see the RailsGoat login page: